horacephair/horacephair.github.io/text.markdown

 * the Manifestos
 * first CD released
 * house Canadians take up residence.
-* fabled 5AM Neutral Milk Hotel "reading"
-  * which was awesome

 ## V &nbsp;
 * we failed to have a reading